Bromölla Municipality: Riksdag

 This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
 The sources are identical to the table above.
 The coalition or government mandate marked in bold formed the government after the election.
 New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.

 Industry

 IFÖ Sanitär was founded by William Abelgaard Nielsen in 1887 as a limestone and kaolin mining at the nearby Ivö island.
 Their main production is, and has been since 1936, to manufacture toilets and sinks.
 Toilets all around Sweden feature the IFÖ insignia.
-IFÖ Sanitär is, since 2002, owned by the Swedish venture capital company EQT Partners.
+IFÖ Sanitär is, since 2002, owned by the Swedish venture capital company EQT AB.

-Also important is the Nymölla Stora Enso paper mill, producing fine paper for the world.
+Also important is the Nymölla Sylvamo paper mill, producing fine paper for the world.

 Culture

-Bromölla boosts remains from the Stone Age, and even some findings of dinosaurs.
-More recent remains also attract visitors, among them old churches, mills and some other curiosities that have survived the modernisation.
+Bromölla has remains from the Stone Age, and even some findings of dinosaurs.
+More recent remains also attract visitors, among them old churches, mills and some other curiosities that have survived modernisation.
 In the municipality are several cultural houses, rural museums and mansions that can be visited.

-In the town of Bromölla lies a popular cinema visited by people from the whole of southern Sweden.
-It was elected Best Cinema of Sweden in 2001 by the leading film reviewing program on Swedish television.